icik251/C21_analysis-of-survival_rate_of_agents-/Pygame_Simulation/readme.txt

 Use the following code in the command prompt: pip install -r requirements.txt

-3. Change the following parameters for the simulation in config.txt -- sim_speed : the speed of the simulation, the default value is 3 -- agent_vel : the velocity of the agents, default value set to 1.5 times the simulation speed.
+3. Change the following parameters for the simulation in config.py -- sim_speed : the speed of the simulation, the default value is 3 -- agent_vel : the velocity of the agents, default value set to 1.5 times the simulation speed.
 It is not recommended to change this value.
 -- bullet_vel : the velocity of the bullets the default value is 7 times the simulation speed.
 Change this value to simulate different firing rates